Arrakark/IRSensorArray/README.md

 ## Installing

-Install the sensor array using two M3 screws and standoffs. **There is no reverse polarity protection.
-If you connect several arrays backwards, they will burn out!** Be careful.
+Install the sensor array using two M3 screws and standoffs.

 ## Signal Control